NO SPOILERS, but trigger warnings…

-Despite the lack of elaboration of the protagonist past, what does appear in this book is the realism of working in the force and the PTSD that comes with this line of work.
-Detective Kate Farrer returns to her line of duty faced with a hard-to-crack homicide, the search for a baby and a missing girl from an important family.
+Despite the absence of detail on the protagonist’s past, what does appear in this book is the realism of working in the force and the PTSD that comes with this line of work.
+Detective Kate Farrer returns to her line of duty faced with a hard-to-crack homicide – the search for a baby and a missing girl from an important family.

 Kathryn Fox‘s writing is a slow burner.
 The plot is slow building but clues are left for the reader to pick up on and solve the mystery in line with the protagonist and her partner but sometimes, if you’re anything like me, these clues can fly right over your head until 2/3 of the way in.
-As the investigation thickens, I felt the writing style improved to culminate in a satisfactory ending, even if it was slightly happy ever after cliche.
-One thing I did enjoy was the plot twists that took place giving the novel a feel of reading a Law and Order or CSI episode.
-What I do have to say is it took me a while to nestle myself in between the pages of the story.
-It didn’t not hook me in within the first chapter but rather hooked me in much later.
-I can admit that once hooked in, that was it GAME OVER.
+While I do have to say it took me a while to nestle myself in between the pages of the story as it didn’t not hook me in within the first chapter, I can admit that once hooked in, that was it GAME OVER.
 I finished the remainder of the book by the end of the night.

 Skin and Bone averages at 3.75 out of 5 stars based on 616 ratings on Goodreads and I would recommend this for readers who enjoy crime novels, solving mysteries and may already be a fan of Kathryn Fox.